 (13) Quasi-Judicial Hearing.
 If the Formal Protest contains issues of material fact, the President/President's Designee shall refer the Formal Protest to a Quasi-Judicial Officer for a quasi-judicial hearing.
 The hearing shall be conducted within forty (40) days after the date the Formal Protest was filed.

 - (a) Appointment of Quasi-Judicial Officer.

-Within seven (7) days after the date the Formal Petition was filed, the

-President/President's Designee shall appoint a Quasi-Judicial Officer or forward a request for hearing and such other documents, laws and regulations as may be required by the Florida Department of Administrative Hearings to the Department, and for assignment of an Administrative Law Judge to conduct a quasi-judicial hearing ("hearing"). - (b) Notice of Hearing. - (i) Within seven (7) days after being appointed, the Quasi-Judicial Officer shall issue a Notice of Hearing, stating the time, date and location for the parties to present evidence and argument on the issues under consideration.
-The Quasi-Judicial Officer shall set a time and place for all hearings and shall serve written notice on all the parties. - (ii) The Quasi-Judicial Officer shall give no less than 14 days' notice of the hearing on the merits of the protest, unless otherwise agreed by the parties. - (c) University Statement of Actions. - Within seven (7) days after the appointment of the Quasi-Judicial Officer, the university shall file a written statement to the Quasi-Judicial Officer stating the actions (proposed actions, actions already taken, or refusal to take action are referred to as "actions") of the university, and a summary of the factual, legal, and policy grounds for such actions.
+Within seven (7) days after the date the Formal Petition was filed, the President/President's Designee shall appoint a Quasi-Judicial Officer or forward a request for hearing and such other documents, laws and regulations as may be required by the Florida Department of Administrative Hearings to the Department, and for assignment of an Administrative Law Judge to conduct a quasi-judicial hearing ("hearing"). - (b) Notice of Hearing. - 1.
+Within seven (7) days after being appointed, the Quasi-Judicial Officer shall issue a Notice of Hearing, stating the time, date and location for the parties to present evidence and argument on the issues under consideration.
+The Quasi-Judicial Officer shall set a time and place for all hearings and shall serve written notice on all the parties; - 2.
+The Quasi-Judicial Officer shall give no less than 14 days' notice of the hearing on the merits of the protest, unless otherwise agreed by the parties. - (c) University Statement of Actions.
+Within seven (7) days after the appointment of the Quasi-Judicial Officer, the university shall file a written statement to the Quasi-Judicial Officer stating the actions (proposed actions, actions already taken, or refusal to take action are referred to as "actions") of the university, and a summary of the factual, legal, and policy grounds for such actions.
 The university shall immediately serve a copy of the Statement of Actions on the other parties. - (d) Protestor's Response to University Statement of Actions.
 Within seven (7) days after the university provides the University Statement of Actions to the Quasi-Judicial Officer, the Protestor may file a written response to such statement with the Quasi-Judicial Officer.
-The Protestor shall immediately serve a copy of the Protestor's Response to the University's Statement of Actions on the other parties. - (e) Discovery. - After the assignment of the Quasi-Judicial Officer, the parties may obtain discovery through the means and manner provided in the Florida Rules of Civil Procedure
+The Protestor shall immediately serve a copy of the Protestor's Response to the University's Statement of Actions on the other parties.